dotwebstack/dotwebstack/docs/qa/logging.md

 ## Placeholders

 The use of string concatenation (or `String.format(...)`) in log statements should be avoided.
 If the log level is not high enough, the string concatenation or formatting will be needlessly performed.
-For example, in the following example, if the log level is INFO, the string concatenation will be performed even though the message will not be written to the log.

 ```java
 void sayHello(String message) {